insight-creative/chiropracticfamilygb.com/content/about/index.md

 ## about chiropractic family

-Chiropractic Family is a new state of the art chiropractic clinic in the Green Bay area.
+Chiropractic Family is a new state-of-the-art chiropractic clinic in the Green Bay area.
 Dr. Emily recently graduated from Palmer College of Chiropractic.
-At Chiropractic Family it is our mission to achieve optimal health by empowering families to take control of their health.
-Emily has a passion for families and helping brand new babies to those in their golden years.
+At Chiropractic Family, it is our mission to achieve optimal health by empowering families to take control of their health.
+Dr. Emily has a passion for families, from helping brand new babies to those in their golden years.